 - A 5-day supply of any prescription drugs--in pharmacy bottles.
 (The balance of any prescription medicine should be in your carry-on bag with appropriate documentation from your doctor and pharmacy).

-- The pictures of your bag(s).
+- The photos of your baggage.

-- Phone numbers for your Sponsoring Rotarians, Hosting Rotarians, your Host Family and your mom and dad.
+- Phone numbers for your Sponsoring Rotarians, Hosting Rotarians, your Host Family, and your mom and dad.

 - A printed copy of your itinerary.

 - A printed copy of this page on your person.

 Now put on your Rotary Blazer or Polo or T-Shirt-so other Rotary students can recognize you while you’re traveling.

 - Arrive at the ticket counter at least 3 hours before scheduled departure.
 In most cases, you have E-Tickets (nothing printed) so give the counter person a copy of your itinerary and your passport.